You’ve booked the date. ✔

 - Bathing suits – two… You need two suits!
 One that ties behind your neck for swimming in the ocean and one for those days when you sunbathe more and swim less.
 Plus, your suit will not completely dry out in between visits to the beach.
 Always start off with a dry suit when you head to the sand.
 Wearing a bathing suit that’s slightly wet in the bottom area can easily result in a Monistat moment.

-- CoverUp – It’s a great idea to take a cover-up along also.
+- CoverUp – It’s a great idea to take along also.
 They come in handy when you least expect it.

 - Baby wipes – showering will remove about 98% of sand off your body.
 The other 2% is stuck in strange places like your hair line, belly button, behind or in your ear and between your toes.
 Baby wipes are soft yet very collective of the stray sand the shower didn’t remove.